 A read-only user is created with the

 /settings/readOnlyUser URI endpoint.
 Only one read-only user can be created.
-See Couchbase Server's User API and Creating a read-only user documentation for API user creation instructions.
+See Couchbase Server’s Manager Users, Groups, and Roles documentation.

 Assign Properties to Resources